-The goals of this program are:
+The goals of this program are to:

-- Minimize the stress and anxiety of hospitalization and illness
+- Minimize the stress and anxiety of hospitalization and illness.

-- Provide warmth, comfort and sense of familiarity
+- Provide warmth, comfort and sense of familiarity.

-- Offer play and “normal-life” experiences
+- Offer play and “normal-life” experiences.

-- Encourage conversation, interaction and communication
+- Encourage conversation, interaction and communication.

-- Bring smiles
+- Bring smiles.

-How to become a part of our wonderful volunteer team
+Become a part of our wonderful volunteer team

 Pet Therapy teams must be registered with the Pet Partners prior to applying for the CHOC Pet Therapy Program.
 These national organizations will register the team once they have passed an obedience test.
 If a pet handler is interested in joining the CHOC Pet Therapy Program, a team application must be submitted, followed by an interview conducted with the Volunteer Services Department.
 Upon acceptance in to the CHOC program, the pet owner must complete all of the necessary volunteer requirements, such as orientation classes and passing a medical test and background check.